bcgov/entity/.github/ISSUE_TEMPLATE/Epic.md

 ---
-name: Epic
+name: Feature-UserStory
-about: Suggest an idea for this project
+about: Describe a feature in user story format that will be estimated and considered for implementation
 title: ''
-labels: ''
+labels: STORY
 assignees: ''

 ---

+## Description:

 * As a (who/ person)
 * I want (what/ goal)